 Nintendo's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 15x.
 In other words, Nintendo shares trade at around 15x recent earnings.

 However, Nintendo's P/E ratio is best considered in relation to those of others within the electronic gaming & multimedia industry or those of similar companies.

-Nintendo's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.9085.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value given the current rate of growth.
+Nintendo's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.1781.
+Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Nintendo's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Nintendo's PEG ratio in relation to those of similar companies.

 Nintendo's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $651.4 billion (£469.1 billion).